 Agriculture is a big market, but a lot of it is not profitable.
 So you have to deliver technology that really improves profitability, improves gross margins and those kinds of things, essentially makes workers more productive.
 If the technology delivers those things, then I think you’ll see broad adoption.
 I think the failure mode is getting too far out over your skis getting to falling too much in love with the technology, and then disappointing customers and then the market retrenches And then, you know growers kind of step back and say, “Yeah, we tried that that didn’t deliver.”
 And then now you’re in a hole and it’s not hard for one company that over promises to kind of disillusion the market for a while, and so we tried to find companies that can really over deliver.
 In a growing market, it’s important not to disappoint.

-Talk a little more about Toyota’s focus on early-stage investments.
+Can you talk a little more about Toyota’s focus on early-stage investments?

 Early-stage venture capital is a telescope into the future.
 The later stage you go, the more short-term your vision is.
 So a growth-stage fund is looking maybe a few years into the future, a public company you’re looking a few quarters into.
 But early stage you are really taking this expansive multi-year or even decades-long view of where the markets are going.
 I think from from Toyota’s perspective, that’s what we want, we want to understand where the world is going.
 And of course help shape it.
 Many of us on the team are entrepreneurs by experience and training and we resonate well with founders that want to change the world, as corny as that may sound.
 I think it’s an important mission that many startups have delivered on over the past 50, 60 years in all kinds of markets.
 Those principles will translate to agriculture.

-Will Toyota do more agrifoodtexh investments in the future?
+Will Toyota make more agrifoodtech investments in the future?

 I think so.
 It’s one of those areas that is I think ripe for this kind of adoption, assuming that the productivity can be demonstrated to increase.
 And I think there has been some technology adoption in certain areas — the dairy, part of the business has adopted technology.
 Big Ag has adopted quite a bit of technology, but the SMB side of the business has not and I think that’s a great opportunity for technology to enter the market and and and give smaller farmers the heft and the productivity advances that the bigger producers have, and also empower [more] local growing.
 Local food production, that’s one of our areas of focus.
 Is there a future for local food, local energy, and how can technology accelerate that?